History of condoms: Great Depression

 In 1927, senior medical officers in the American military began promoting condom distribution and educational programs to members of the army and navy.
 By 1931, condoms were standard issue to all members of the U.S. military.
-This coincided with a steep decline in U.S. military cases of sexually transmitted disease.
-The U.S. military was not the only large organization that changed its moral stance on condoms: in 1930 the Anglican Church's Lambeth Conference sanctioned the use of birth control by married couples.
-In 1931 the Federal Council of Churches in the U.S. issued a similar statement.
+This coincided with a steep decline in U.S. military cases of sexually transmitted infection.
+The U.S. military was not the only large organization that changed its moral stance on condoms: in 1930, the Anglican Church's Lambeth Conference sanctioned the use of birth control by married couples.
+In 1931, the Federal Council of Churches in the U.S. issued a similar statement.

 The Roman Catholic Church responded by issuing the encyclical Casti connubii affirming its opposition to all contraceptives, a stance it has never reversed.
 Semen analysis was first performed in the 1930s.
 Samples were typically collected by masturbation, another action opposed by the Catholic Church.
 In 1930s Spain, the first use of collection condoms was documented; holes put in the condom allowed the user to collect a sample without violating the prohibitions on contraception and masturbation.

 In 1932, Margaret Sanger arranged for a shipment of diaphragms to be mailed from Japan to a sympathetic doctor in New York City.
 When U.S. customs confiscated the package as illegal contraceptive devices, Sanger helped file a lawsuit.
 In 1936, a federal appeals court ruled in United States v.
 One Package of Japanese Pessaries that the federal government could not interfere with doctors providing contraception to their patients.
 In 1938, over three hundred birth control clinics opened in America, supplying reproductive care (including condoms) to poor women all over the country.
 Programs led by U.S. Surgeon General Thoman Parran included heavy promotion of condoms.
-These programs are credited with a steep drop in the U.S. STD rate by 1940.
+These programs are credited with a steep drop in the U.S. STI rate by 1940.